lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 The `:scope` pseudo-selector matches against the current scope.
 The name comes from the [CSS scoping][scope-spec], which limits the scope of styles to part of the document.
-The element we're calling `querySelectorAll` on also counts as a scope, which means that the following expression only matches `div.inner`:
+The element we're calling `querySelectorAll` on also counts as a scope, so this expression only matches `div.inner`:

 ```javascript
 document.querySelector("#my-id").querySelectorAll(":scope div div");